-This graph shows the year-to-year and cumulative surface height
+This graph shows the year-to-year and cumulative surface

 change along the longitudinal centerline of the Vaughan Lewis